The Best Dividend Aristocrats ETFs

-This ETF track the price and yield performance, before fees and expenses, of the Cboe S&P 500 Dividend Aristocrats Target Income Index Monthly Series.
+This ETF tracks the price and yield performance, before fees and expenses, of the Cboe S&P 500 Dividend Aristocrats Target Income Index Monthly Series.
 Conventional income investors generally must choose between high dividend stocks that historically have delivered lower total returns with higher volatility and companies with lower dividend yields with steady dividend increases that deliver higher-than-average total returns and lower volatility.
-KNG aims to eliminate this apparent dilemma by selecting the higher quality dividend grower stocks and selling call options on some of the stock holdings to generate additional income.
+With $82.4 million under management, KNG aims to eliminate this apparent dilemma by selecting the higher quality dividend grower stocks and selling call options on some of the stock holdings to generate additional income.

 Dividends and Share Price